samuelxyz/drg-analysis/lok1.md

 Conclusions:
 * 11122 is the most reliable build for one-magging a rolling Shellback
-* Electricity is notably better against Brundles (and presumably other tanky Mactera enemies)
+* Electricity is notably better against Brundles (and tanky non-electric-resistant enemies in general)
 * Despite outputting slightly less damage in the first burst, Electricity doesn't lose breakpoints on small enemies like grunts or spitters
 * Electricity can often let you save one shot on small targets if you're willing to wait for DOT, but as I noted in the previous section I don't think this is really worth it